Metamucil on Keto: Identifying the Best Fiber Options for Ketogenic Dieters

 Fiber Thins

-Fiber thins and similar fiber wafers are popular snacks on various trending diets and Metamucil jumped on board to come out with their own version.
+Fiber thins and similar fiber wafers are popular snacks in various trending diets, and Metamucil has joined the trend by introducing their own version.

 These fiber thins have 5g net carbs per wafer.
 Although these can help support digestive health and suppress hunger, they’re made with rolled oats, wheat flour, and fructose–all unfit for keto.